 It is extremely important to note that if you are allergic to bees or honey you should avoid all bee products.
 Side affects and reactions can include minor to severe skin irritations, difficulty breathing or even anaphylactic shock.
 If you begin to develop a reaction to any of these products discontinue use immediately.
 Do not feed to infants under 1 year of age.
 Do not use bee products during pregnancy if either side of your family or the father’s family has a history of bee allergy as this may affect the baby.

-5. The Infertility Cure: The Ancient Chinese Wellness Program for Getting Pregnant and Having Healthy Babies by Randine Lewis.
+5. Lewis, Randine, Ph.D.
+(2005).
+The Infertility Cure: The Ancient Chinese Wellness Program for Getting Pregnant and Having Healthy Babies.
+New York: Little, Brown and Company.

 6. Thomas, M. (1/18/2008).
 Royal Jelly and Bee Pollen – How The Benefit Your Health.
 Retrieved online from: http://ezinearticles.com/?id=936373&Royal-Jelly-and-Bee-Pollen—How-They-Benefit-Your-Health=

 10. Immunological Factor and Infertility.
 Retrieved online from: http://www.sharedjourney.com/articles/asperm.html